Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Discussion

-The proposed framework is intrinsically scalable to longer observational baselines.
-By its design, the pipeline can be straightforwardly extended to multi-year datasets without structural modifications.
+The proposed framework is intrinsically scalable to longer observational baselines and can be straightforwardly extended to multi-year datasets without structural modifications.
+The performance of our pipeline is primarily governed by the detectability of individual harmonics; specifically, the method remains viable as long as the $n$-th harmonic's frequency exceeds the $\sim 0.1$~mHz detection limit of space-based detectors and its corresponding \ac{SNR} surpasses the prescribed threshold of 7 \cite{LISA:2022yao}.
 While this study focuses on moderately eccentric systems, the methodology is principally generalizable to higher eccentricities.
-Specifically, the framework remains valid for systems with $e \lesssim 0.95$, a regime that ensures the stability of the stationary eccentricity approximation.
-Although higher eccentricities necessitate the inclusion of a larger number of harmonics—thereby increasing the computational overhead—the underlying hierarchical strategy remains an efficient pathway for the high-precision characterization of long-lived \ac{XMRI} signals.
+The framework remains valid for systems with $e \lesssim 0.93$, a regime that ensures the stability of the stationary eccentricity approximation.
+Despite these extreme cases, the underlying hierarchical search strategy remains a highly efficient framework for the high-precision characterization of the vast majority of expected, long-lived \ac{XMRI} signals within the Galactic Center.
+Finally, the high intrinsic \ac{SNR} of these sources suggests that the pipeline could be further extended to detect extragalactic \acp{XMRI} in nearby systems, such as the satellite galaxies of M82 at a distance of approximately 3.7~Mpc \cite{Amaro-Seoane:2020zbo}.
+For example, an \ac{XMRI} source that yields an \ac{SNR} $\sim 10^4$ at the Galactic Center (1,000 years before the plunge) would still maintain an \ac{SNR} $\sim 21$ at the distance of M82.